MicrosoftDocs/security/zero-trust/infrastructure.md

 Once you've accomplished your initial three objectives, you can focus on additional objectives such as blocking unauthorized deployments.

 ### IV.
-Identities unauthorized deployments are blocked and alert is triggered
+Unauthorized deployments are blocked, and alert is triggered

 When organizations move to the cloud, the possibilities are limitless.
 That's not always a good thing.
 For a variety of reasons, organizations need to be able to block unauthorized deployments and trigger alerts to make leaders and managers aware of the issues.